Covid-19 Office Operations

 Dual Enrollment Students

-These may be students who are enrolled in high school and are taking UAS classes, but do not intend to use the UAS classes for academic credit at their high school.
+There may be students who are enrolled in high school and are taking UAS classes, but do not intend to use the UAS classes for academic credit at their high school.
 This may also include home school students or those who have withdrawn from high school prior to graduation and have not completed a GED.

 Registration Procedure for Dual Enrollment Students

 - Pay all tuition and fees associated with selected course(s) by the payment deadline.
+Contact the UAS Student Accounts desk with billing questions.

 - Adhere to UA Board of Regents' Policies (specifically, but not limited to chapter 09.02) as well as Student Rights and Responsibilities and student handbook.